TheRoboticsClub/gsoc2024-ZebinHuang/streamlit/README.md

 ```

 - The model training process may be slow due to the limitations of Streamlit Community Cloud.
-- The model ([See huggingface models](https://huggingface.co/zebin-huang/gsoc2024-ZebinHuang/tree/main)) used for testing is large and be hosted directly on the GitHub repository.
+- The model used for testing is large and is hosted using GitHub LFS.
+For more details, you can also check the [Hugging Face models](https://huggingface.co/zebin-huang/gsoc2024-ZebinHuang/tree/main).